 - In the event that your animal is throwing up or seizing, take them to an emergency clinic immediately.

 The short answer: seek medical attention for your animal immediately.
-If you only suspect your animal has ingested poison, or the mouse now dead from poison, call your vet and keep all of the poison on-hand to discuss your options.
+If you only suspect your animal has ingested poison, or the mouse is now dead from poison, call your vet and keep all of the poison on hand to discuss your options.

 The faster you act, the better the chance of your animal surviving.
 Smaller animals, such as a cat, will often exhibit symptoms from the mice poison before a large Doberman would.
 So even if you’re not positive that your animal has eaten the dead mouse, contact your vet.

 Children will hopefully not eat the mouse.
 However, if your child has come in contact with the rodent, ensure that they wash off the exposed area immediately.

 Additional Cautions: Indoor Use Only and The Safe Disposal of Dead Mice

 What happens when you have successfully killed your mouse?
 It’s time to dispose of the body.
 Follow these tips from the New York Health Department to safely get rid of the dead mice.